AdobeXD/plugin-samples/README.md

 **Bring new features and capabilities to XD**

-Shape the future of experience design on Adobe XD’s open platform by creating plugins for yourself, your team, or the world.
-When you’re ready to share a plugin for all Adobe XD users, submit it for review through the I/O Console.
+Shape the future of design by creating plugins for yourself, your team, or the world.
+To share a plugin for all XD users, submit it to Adobe.
 After review, you’ll be published in the XD Plugin Manager.

 <br />